Wst-Tommy/filtering-method-for-stocks-traded/README.md

 # filtering-method-for-stocks-traded
 C# codes for filtering method applied onto the stocks traded on the United States market, with the software called thinkscript

+Investors and fund managers can access various techniques, principles, and mathematical tools to select profitable stocks.
+However, the challenge is that most modern methods are biased towards current market conditions.
+As a result, specific mathematical models may not perform well in uncertain situations, such as the aftermath of the 2019 pandemic.
+In recent years, even fundamental traders have suffered losses due to the unpredictability of today’s markets.
+It’s important to note that fundamental traders may experience short-term losses.
+Still, based on historical data and models, they are likely to succeed in the long run, provided they have sufficient capital to withstand the ongoing losses for several years.

+What trading methods have shown continued success, even in recent periods?
+One such way is to look at stocks with the lowest emotional human traders.
+We want to reduce human interactions in a particular stock because that would reduce the likelihood of an uncertain future outcome presented at a particular point in time.
+The codes listed here are the first step in allowing users to filter out undesirable stocks.